Gum Disease and Cardiovascular Health

 What Is The Suggested Link Between Gum Disease and Cardiovascular Disease?

 Researchers have continued to find increasing evidence that demonstrates the link between low grade inflammation as a trigger to cardiovascular disease.
 Many studies are still underway to determine the degree to which periodontal disease plays a role in the process.
 The inflammation that occurs in gum disease has a system wide effect (a whole body response).
 Overtime, this low grade inflammation produces mediators which affects the cardiovascular structures and can lead to coronary disease.

 What Can You Do To Prevent Gum Disease?

 Skygate Dental is here to help you achieve a healthy smile.
-This starts with the foundation, your mouth and gums.
-Brush and floss your teeth every day.
-Visit Skygate Dental every six months for your check-up and professional cleaning.
-You will then be your way to achieving and maintaining a healthy smile.
+This starts with the foundation of your mouth, the gums.
+Brush and floss your teeth every day, and visiting Skygate Dental every six months for check-ups and professional cleanings, and you are on your way to achieving and maintaining a healthy smile.